 Table of Contents

 Plugins and widgets can save you time, increase your website traffic, and help you do twice the work in less time.
-Here are some great plugins you can take advantage of.
+Here are some great WordPress plugins used by my team of website managers.

 Make your website pages load faster with this caching plugin.
 Every website requires a great caching plugin.
 It’s not free but it more than pays for itself with it’s super simple set up and dramatic improvement of website speed.
 It’s the best caching plugin ever to optimize the load time and performance of your WordPress website.
 WP Rocket™ is constantly recommended as the most powerful caching plugin.
 Use this plugin in combination with the free Smush-it plugin for image compression.